enthought/distributed-array-protocol/protocol.rst

 Dimension dictionary aliases
 ````````````````````````````

-The following aliases are provided for convenience.
-Only one is provided in
+The following dimension dictionary alias is provided for convenience.
+More
-the current version of this protocol, but more may be added in future versions.
+aliases may be added in future versions of this protocol.

 Empty dimension dictionary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~